 Matching the Egg Donor with the Recipient

 Egg donor agencies usually prepare rather extensive donor profiles.
-Some, aside from offering direct personal and telephone-based access to both donors and recipients, also offer copious information and online services via a dedicated web site.
-Through such a web site, a recipient and her partner can for a nominal fee, select or narrow down their selection of the most suitable egg donor in the privacy of their home…a growing number of candidates take full advantage of this service.
+Some, aside from offering direct personal and telephone-based access to both donors and recipients, also offer copious information and online services via a dedicated website.
+Through such a website, a recipient and her partner can for a nominal fee, select or narrow down their selection of the most suitable egg donor in the privacy of their home – a growing number of candidates take full advantage of this service.

 Once the choice of a donor has been narrowed down, to two or three, the recipient(s) is/are asked to forward all relevant medical records to their chosen ART physician.
 Upon receipt of such information, an in-person or telephone-based detailed, medical consultation will subsequently held.
 Thereupon a physical examination by the treating physician or by a designated alternative qualified counterpart is scheduled.
 This entire process is overseen, and orchestrated by one of the egg donor program’s nurse coordinators.
-As a result all clinical, financial and logistical issues can be managed effectively.
+As a result, all clinical, financial, and logistical issues can be managed effectively.

 Egg Donor Recruitment